mlogoth/PA10/README.md

 ## Synopsis

-ROS packages for the integration of MoveIt framework, ros_control and Gazebo for the Mitsubishi PA10 7-DOF Arm.
+ROS packages for the Mitsubishi PA10 7-DOF Arm developed by Control Systems Lab, National Technical University of Athens.
+The package contains the configuration and description files for the static manipulator and for multiple cooperative manipulators.

 ## Dependences
 * **ROS Packages:**